Git-H2K/Single-Image-Super-Interpolation-using-Adjusted-Self-Exemplars/README.md

 Matlab R2016b.

 # Files
-main : You can test your images
+main :Test your images

-.p files : I can not open all my codes becaues it was realted with other project.
+.p files : It was realted with other project.